anhnguyendepocen/IPSA_USP_EADA_2018/README.md

 The two books I use most and recommend reading for this course are:

 - Moore, W. H., & Siegel, D. A. (2013).
 A Mathematics Course for Political and Social Research.
 Princeton University Press.
+- Imai, Kosuke.
+Quantitative Social Science: an Introductory Approach.
 - Ross, S. M. (2010).
 Introductory Statistics.
 Academic Press.

 ## Handouts

 Author: [Leonardo Sangali Barone](leonardo.barone@usp.br)

-In the 2017 edition of the course I decided we will follow handouts during class instead of presentations.
-I hope that the handouts together became a nice reference material during and after the course.
+During the morning lectures we will follow handouts during class instead of presentations.
+I find presentantions hard to follow (and boring).
+Handouts, on the other hand, gather all the relevant information and can be completed with personal annotations during lectures.
+We will have them printed to you every morning.
+It has bI hope that the handouts together became a nice reference material during and after the course.

 All of the handouts where built inspired on the course readings, in particular Ross' and Siegel and Moore's books, both not cited properly in the material.